Evangelical Free Church of America

-The Evangelical Free Church of America (EFCA) is a Radical Pietist Christian denomination within Evangelical Protestantism originating from the Mission Friends movement and Lutheranism, but today having more in common with the Swedish Baptist variety of the Baptist tradition.
+The Evangelical Free Church of America (EFCA) is an evangelical Christian denomination in the Radical Pietistic tradition.
 The EFCA was formed in 1950 from the merger of the Swedish Evangelical Free Church and the Norwegian-Danish Evangelical Free Church Association.
+It is affiliated with the International Federation of Free Evangelical Churches.

 History

 The Swedish Evangelical Free Church formed from a number of Free Mission Friends as the Swedish Evangelical Free Mission in Boone, Iowa, in October 1884.
 Several churches that had been members of the Swedish Evangelical Lutheran Ansgar Synod and the Swedish Evangelical Lutheran Mission Synod, along with some independent congregations, were instrumental in organizing this voluntary fellowship.
 In the same year, two Norwegian-Danish groups in Boston, Massachusetts, and Tacoma, Washington, began to fellowship together.
 By 1912, they had formed the Norwegian-Danish Evangelical Free Church Association.
 The Swedish and Norwegian-Danish bodies united in June 1950 at a merger conference held at the Medicine Lake Conference Grounds near Minneapolis, Minnesota.
 The two bodies represented 275 local congregations at the time of the merger.

 The EFCA shares some early ties with those who formed the Swedish Evangelical Covenant Church as they both came from Mission Friends groups.
 It has been a member of the National Association of Evangelicals since 1943, the year after that organization was formed.